Moussa Sissako: Sochi

+RWD Molenbeek

+On 6 September 2023, Sissako joined Belgian Pro League club RWD Molenbeek on loan with an option to buy.
+He also signed a four-year contract with the club which will be in place in case the option to buy is exercised.
+On 11 February 2024, Sissako suffered a tendon tear injury that would make him unable to play from 9 to 12 months.

 International career

-Born in France, Sissako is of Malian descent.
+Born in France, Sissako holds French and Malian nationalities.
 He has regularly been called up to play with the France youth teams in the past.
 He was called up by the Mali U23 team for the 2019 Africa U-23 Cup of Nations, but was not capped.
 He debuted for the senior Mali national team in a 5–0 FIFA World Cup qualification win over Kenya on 7 October 2021.

 Style of play

 Usually a left-sided centre-back, Sissako is versatile enough to play on both central defensive positions of a back four.
 He occasionally plays on the right side of a back three, and sometimes as the central defender in a back five.
 He is good with both of his feet.
 PSG youth coach François Rodrigues has described Sissako as a player that is "very aggressive on the field".

 Personal life

 One of his brothers, Abdoulaye, is also a footballer.
 Souleymane, his other brother, is his adviser.

 In October 2020, Sissako tested positive for COVID-19, along with several of his teammates at Standard Liège.